ami-iit/paper_sartore_2022_humanoids_ergonomic_design/README.md

 ⚠️ This repository depends on [docker](https://docs.docker.com/)

-To install the repo on a Linux termminal follow the following steps
+To install the repo on a Linux terminal follow the following steps

 ```
 git clone https://github.com/ami-iit/paper_sartore_2022_humanoids_ergonomic_design.git
 cd paper_sartore_2022_humanoids_ergonomic_design
 docker build --tag sartore2022results .
 ```
-For running the script you have first to disable the control the acess control via the following command
+Before running the docker image, you have to disable the acess control to allow the visualization of the optimization output, this can be done via the following command
 ```
 xhost +
 ```